Note

 3.1 The “Step Function”#

 The key function in an RL problem is the step that is taken in the so called environment.
-It consist the following parts:
+It consist of the following parts:

 Get an observation